-Crafting a great mobile experience is an important part of making a website.
-With mobile internet usage constantly on the rise, and our mobile devices accounting for 52% of global internet traffic, providing the best possible web experience for smartphone users is an absolute must.
+Crafting a great mobile experience is an important part of creating a website.
+With 57% of global internet traffic coming from mobile devices, providing the best possible web experience for smartphone users is an absolute must.

-To help you in creating the best mobile version of your site, we’ve highlighted 15 mobile website design examples, all built on Wix, and explained some of the best mobile features and practices to keep in mind:
+To help you create the best mobile version of your site, we’ve highlighted 16 mobile website design inspiration examples, all built on Wix, and explained some of the best mobile features and practices to keep in mind.

 Top mobile website designs